cbrackley/capC-MAP/doc/source/intro.rst

 capC-MAP is a software package for the analysis of sequencing data from Capture-C experiments [Hughes2014]_ [Davies2016]_.
-It is actually a suit of programs written in C++ and Python 2.7, along with a Python wrapper script which allows a full analysis pipeline to be run using a single command on Unix-based systems. capC-MAP was written so as to be as easy to use as possible, but allow maximum customisation and separate
+It is actually a suit of programs written in C++ and Python, along with a Python wrapper script which allows a full analysis pipeline to be run using a single command on Unix-based systems. capC-MAP was written so as to be as easy to use as possible, but allow maximum customisation and separate